 Grades are based on the daily work of classroom projects and examinations.
-Scholarship is ranked as follows: A, exceptional; B, good; C, passing; D, unsatisfactory; I, incomplete; F, failure; and W, withdrawal.
+Scholarship is ranked as follows: A, exceptional; B, good; C, passing; D, unsatisfactory, no credit awarded; I, incomplete; F, failure; and W, withdrawal.
 For each credit, points are awarded according to the grade earned as follows: